 For cough from respiratory infections, sinusitis, or allergies:

-- Honey -- A 2007 study found that honey was more effective than over-the-counter cough medicines, including those containing dextromethorphan (or DM), at treating cough and easing sore throat.
+- Honey -- A few studies have found that honey was more effective than over-the-counter cough medicines, including those containing dextromethorphan (or DM), at treating cough and easing sore throat.
+Other studies suggest that honey products are more effective than placebo in alleviating symptoms and sleep difficulty.
 Honey can be mixed with an herbal tea or just warm water.
 Never give honey to an infant under the age of 1.

 - Quercetin -- Quercetin is a flavonoid, a plant pigment responsible for the colors found in fruits and vegetables.
-In test tubes, it inhibits the production and release of histamine, which causes allergy symptoms, such as a runny nose and watery eyes.
-It’s often combined with bromelain, a supplement made from pineapples.
+Studies in test tubes show that quercetin inhibits the production and release of histamine, which causes allergy symptoms, such as a runny nose and watery eyes.
+It s often combined with bromelain, a supplement made from pineapples.
 However, there is not yet much evidence that quercetin would work the same way in humans.
 More studies are needed.
 Quercetin interacts with a number of medications, including some antidepressants, cyclosporine (Neoral, Sandimmune), metoprolol (Lopressor, Toprol XL), ondansetron (Zofran), risperidone (Risperdal), tramadol (Ultram), midazolam (Versed), omeprazole (Prilosec), lansoprazole (Prevacid), propranolol (Inderal), fexofenadine (Allegra), and warfarin (Coumadin), among others.
-To be safe, ask your doctor before taking quercetin if you take any medication or if you are pregnant or breastfeeding.
+To be safe, ask your doctor before taking quercetin if you take any medication, or if you are pregnant or breastfeeding.

 - Bromelain -- Some studies show that bromelain may help reduce symptoms of sinusitis and relieve swelling and inflammation caused by allergies (hay fever).
-Not all studies show a benefit, however.
-It is often combined with quercetin.
-Bromelain may increase the risk of bleeding, so people who take blood-thinners such as aspirin or warfarin (Coumadin) should not take bromelain without talking to their doctor first.
+Not all studies show a benefit.
+Bromelain is often combined with quercetin.
+Bromelain may increase the risk of bleeding.
+So people who take blood thinners, such as aspirin or warfarin (Coumadin), should not take bromelain without talking to their doctor first.
 Taking bromelain with ACE inhibitors may cause a dangerous drop in blood pressure (hypotension).
 Bromelain may interact with some antibiotics, including amoxicillin and tetracycline.
 People who are allergic to pineapple should not take bromelain.

 - Peppermint (Mentha x piperita) -- Peppermint is widely used to treat cold symptoms.
 Its main active agent, menthol, is a good decongestant.
 Menthol also thins mucus and works as an expectorant, meaning that it helps loosen and break up mucus.
 It is soothing and calming for sore throats and dry coughs as well.
 Don't use peppermint or menthol with infants.
 Do not take peppermint oil by mouth.

 - Eucalyptus (Eucalyptus globulus) -- Like peppermint, eucalyptus is used in many remedies to treat cold symptoms, particularly cough.
 It can be found in many lozenges, cough syrups, and vapor baths throughout the United States and Europe.
-Ointments containing eucalyptus leaves are also applied to the nose and chest to relieve congestion and loosen phlegm.
-Eucalyptus oil should not be taken by mouth because it can be poisonous.
+You may also apply ointments containing eucalyptus leaves to the nose and chest to relieve congestion and loosen phlegm.
+You should not take eucalyptus oil by mouth because it can be poisonous.

 - Marshmallow (Althea officinalis) -- Although there isn't any scientific evidence that it works, marshmallow has been used traditionally to treat sore throat and cough.
 It contains mucilage, which helps coat the throat and act as a cough suppressant.

 - Licorice (Glycyrrhiza glabra) -- Licorice root is a traditional treatment for sore throat and cough, although scientific evidence is lacking.
-Licorice interacts with a number of medications, so ask your doctor before taking it.
-People with high blood pressure, kidney disease, liver disease, or heart disease, women who are pregnant or breastfeeding, and those who take blood-thinners such as aspirin or warfarin (Coumadin) should not take licorice.
+Licorice interacts with a number of medications.
+So ask your doctor before taking it.
+People with high blood pressure, kidney disease, liver disease, or heart disease, women who are pregnant or breastfeeding, and those who take blood thinners, such as aspirin or warfarin (Coumadin) should not take licorice.
+Speak to your doctor if you have a history of hormone-related illness, including cancer, before taking licorice.
+Do not take licorice for an extended period of time, unless directed to do so by your doctor.

 - Lobelia (Lobelia inflata) -- Also called Indian tobacco, lobelia has a long history of use as an herbal remedy for respiratory problems including cough.
 It is an expectorant, meaning that it helps clear mucus from your lungs.
-However, lobelia can be toxic and should only be used under a doctor's supervision.
+However, since it can be toxic, you should only use lobelia under a doctor's supervision.

 - Mullein (Verbascum densiflorum) -- Mullein is an expectorant, meaning it helps clear your lungs of mucus.
 Traditionally, it has been used to treat respiratory illnesses and coughs with lung congestion.
 However, there aren't any scientific studies to say whether it works.